nthcasper/student-webdev-labs/reflection.md

 ### BootStrap
 These Bootstrap exercises helped me understand how to use cards, grids, and modals effectively.
 The card exercise showed me how to structure content using Bootstrap’s built-in classes.
 The grid exercises taught me how to create responsive layouts that adjust to different screen sizes.
 The modal exercise was a great way to see how Bootstrap makes pop-ups easy to use without much coding.
 Overall, these exercises made me more confident in using Bootstrap, and I want to explore more ways to customize designs.

+### Javascript
+This set of exercises helped me connect the dots between different parts of JavaScript, from basic string and array manipulation to working with the DOM and fetching external data.
+One of the biggest takeaways for me was seeing how these techniques build on each other.
+For example, working with arrays and objects makes the fetch exercise easier, and knowing how to manipulate the DOM makes the API data actually useful for users.

+I feel more confident now moving between pure logic problems (like the object and functional exercises) and interactive browser work (like the DOM and fetch exercises).
+Moving forward, I want to keep practicing by combining these techniques into small projects, like building a mini app that fetches and displays data dynamically.